leonovk/yarh/README.md

 ## Yet Another Request Handler

 The idea is to create complex chains of HTTP requests using only Yaml files and without writing a single line of code.
+The point is that it would be convenient to create chains of HTTP requests for local testing or any other similar purposes.

 ## Installation